Cmon3/AutomateSearch/README.md

 ![Screenshot3](/Images/env.PNG)

-should be defined inside as:
+should be defined in DO as:

 G_SPREADSHEET_ID\
 GOOGLE_APPLICATION_CREDENTIALS